 After leaving the parking lot, walk uphill (north) on Victoria Dam Road.
 Walking past the boat launch, rather than taking the beeline (main) road up the hill, is prettier, has less traffic, and will allow you to read the Ontonagon Boulder sign.
 The "straight route" and the "scenic route" meet partway up the hill.

 About 1/2 mile from the parking lot, the NCT crosses Victoria Dam Road.
 Left is to Lookout Mountain, and right goes to Old Victoria.
-Angle right into the woods.
-Use the info for the Victoria to Lookout Mountain hike (click here).
-Some of the info presented above describes the route in the reverse direction from the way you'll go, but you can figure it out!
+Angle right into the woods and follow the blue blazes to Old Victoria.

 While at Old Victoria, visit the open cabins.
 The Society for the Restoration of Old Victoria offers tours (fee) most days during the summer.
 Then, continue east on the NCT, following blue blazes.
 Just after leaving Old Victoria, the Old Victoria backpacking shelter is just right on the trail, overlooking a small ravine.
 From Old Victoria to the next crossing of Victoria Dam Road is 1.25 miles.
 In this stretch, the trail parallels Victoria Dam Road, crossing a number of intermittent streams.
 To stop at Victoria Spring (metal pipe along the roadside), go up a short hill after crossing the only boardwalk in this stretch, and then go through an opening in the woods toward the road.